Frozen Beauty: Uncovering the Best Winter Hikes in Banff

 Getting to Banff

 Some people make a weekend out of a visit to the mountains.
-There are many places to stay in Banff; or you can stay in Canmore, a short 20 minute drive from Banff.
-If you decide to add an additional day in Banff or day in Canmore, you can spend a fun-filled time enjoying the outdoors.
+There are many places to stay in Banff; or you can stay in Canmore, a short 20-minute drive from Banff.
+If you decide to add a day in Banff or a day in Canmore, you can spend a fun-filled time enjoying the outdoors.Â

 Park Fees

 The below hikes are all located within Banff National Park, which means you will have to purchase a park pass.
-The cost is $11 per person or maximum of $22 per vehicle.
+The cost is $11 per person or a maximum of $22 per vehicle.
 To avoid the lines, purchase your pass in advance online.

 Best Winter Hikes in Banff